hanhossain/rdb/README.md

 # Design
 ## Page Cache (Buffer manager)
 LRU cache to manage the pages in memory.
 When a page gets evicted, it will ask the storage layer to flush the page.
+This also supports flushing all pages (used for periodic flushing).

 ## File Manager
 Directly interacts with the file system.
 When the page manager requests a page from storage, the file manager will